ragnaralderson/portfolio_data/lotte_mart/readme.md

 7. sales_prediction
     - Task: client side.
     - Based on historical data, since 2017, to predict future orders demand.
-    - Purpose: Resource (Employee: Picker, Packer, Drivers) Allocation.
+    - Purpose: Resources (Employee: Picker, Packer, Drivers) Allocation.
     - Content:
-        + Apply models: stat, Machine Learning, Deep Learning.
+        + Apply models: Statistics, Machine Learning, Deep Learning.
+        + After using data to train with multiple models.
-        + Three models would be good-enough (low MAPE for months) to apply to Mart business models.
+        + Based on MAE, RMSE and MAPE, Model {Private} (Stats) is good enough for Mart business models.
+        + MAPE for each month is under 10%.
+But in the future, models with external additions might get better result.
-        + This is example of MAPE from prediction results from 2024-04 to 2025-05:
+        + This is example of MAPE from prediction results from 2024-04 to 2025-08:
         ![alt text](https://github.com/ragnaralderson/portfolio_data/blob/main/lotte_mart/sales_prediction/mape_from_techniques.png)

 8. Basket Analysis.